 Multiple expert workgroups have reviewed all aspects of the process of resuming medical procedures over recent months.
 Gradually, we've begun rescheduling patients, starting with outpatient procedures, all while ensuring that the safety of our patients and staff is our priority.

-After sheltering in place so recently to prevent the spread of COVID-19, it may still feel strange to go to health care facility now.
-However, our everyday protocols have been enhanced to make our already-excellent facilities safer and cleaner than ever.
+After sheltering in place so recently to prevent the spread of COVID-19, it may still feel strange to go to a health care facility now.
+However, our everyday protocols have been enhanced to make our already excellent facilities safer and cleaner than ever.
 We're especially prepared to get patients to their healthiest selves, whether that's a routine procedure or major surgery.
 Here's what to expect:

 We’ll be checking in with patients to reassess their individual needs.